 - infectious diseases;

-- against the background of mental illness.
+- against the backdrop of mental illness.

 - diseases of the hypothalamic-pituitary system;

-- adrenal gland diseases.
+- adrenal disease.

 Iatrogenic obesity (due to medication).